jfecher/ante-website/content/blog/safe_shared_mutability.md

 with move semantics.
 As a bonus, this scheme is also completely zero-cost.

 ---
-# A New Approach for A New Age
+# A New Approach for a New Age

 Ante's system for ensuring memory & thread safety uses Rust as a foundation.
 Anywhere a non-reference value is seen, it is an owned value.
 Similarly, anytime `&t` or `&mut t` are seen, these are borrowed